janie314/corolla/README.md

 # TODO

 - `for i in {1..10000}; do curl ...` leads to a lot of connection refusedes.
-- create JS spec for spec.json
+- create JS schema for spec.json